 July - RWA National Conference

-Join Romance Writers of America for RWA2018 at the New York Marriott Marquis, New York City, NY, July 24–27.
+Join Romance Writers of America for RWA2020 at the San Francisco Marriott Marquis, San Francisco, CA, July 29–Aug.
+1, 2020

 The RWA Conference is the place where career-focused romance writers gather to make lasting connections and grow their careers—and so much more.
 When 2,000 romance writers and industry professionals assemble in one place, the sense of community is undeniable.